ULHPC/ulhpc-docs/docs/services/jupyter.md

     http://127.0.0.1:8888/?token=b7cf9d71d5c89627250e9a73d4f28cb649cd3d9ff662e7e2
     ```

-As the instructions suggest, you should be able to access the node by calling
+As the instructions suggest, you access the jupyter lab server in the compute node by calling
 ```shell
 ssh -J gkafanas@access-aion.uni.lu:8022 -L 8888:172.21.12.29:8888 gkafanas@172.21.12.29
 ```
-a command that
+an SSH command that

 - opens a connection to your allocated cluster node jumping through the login node (`-J gkafanas@access-aion.uni.lu:8022 gkafanas@172.21.12.29`), and
 - exports the port to the jupyter server in the local machine (`-L 8888:172.21.12.29:888`).